Yukon Summer Music Camp

 Teaches: Rockband, Drumming

-Andrew Scott is a musician, educator, podcaster and father based in Beaumont, Alberta.
-He is currently teaching classroom music, band and guitar at Riverview Middle School in Devon, Alberta and is super excited to be headed north to spend time with the Yukon students!
+Andrew Scott is a musician, educator and father based in Beaumont, Alberta.
+He currently teaches Elementary Music at Robina Baker Elementary in Devon, Alberta and is super excited to be headed north to spend time with the Yukon students!

 Andy Slade